junyuan98/Allerion/README.md

 # BOT Allerion
 A Discord Bot created for fun

-Just a casual student creating some codes for self-use only~
+Just a casual student creating some codes for private purposes only